MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-project-budget.md

 ---
-title: Creatie and delete project cost budgets
+title: Create and delete project cost budgets
 description: This article provides the details for how to create and delete a project cost budget.
 author: niranjanmaski
 ms.date: 01/13/2023